 Toy collecting, especially antique tin and wooden toys, as an investment is a relatively recent phenomenon.

-It started to get serious in the mid-60’s with prices and demand being driven largely by interest from the USA.
-By the mid-eighties the market really took off.
+It started to get serious in the mid-’60s with prices and demand is driven largely by interest from the USA.
+By the mid-eighties, the market really took off.
 Toy prices in the USA and around the world started going through the roof.
 In 1988 the sale of the contents of Leon J Perelman’s Toy Museum generated over $5 million in just 24 hours for a collection of around 5,000 old toys of every variety.

-Fortunately for the more humble collector this spectacular Perelman Museum sale result proved to be a plateau.
-Prices did level off during the 90’s, but even so, toy collecting has become one of the top five “collectibles activities” in the USA and the explosion in the market has been nothing short of remarkable.
+Fortunately for the more humble collector, this spectacular Perelman Museum sale result proved to be a plateau.
+Prices did level off during the ’90s, but even so, toy collecting has become one of the top five “collectables activities” in the USA and the explosion in the market has been nothing short of remarkable.

 Collecting toys for investment has been seen as an excellent hedge against inflation.
 As with all antiques, toy prices can be volatile and it is possible to inflate and deflate on the same day.
 A toy can vary in price depending on condition (Mint in Box is best of course).
 All that aside, toys do seem to be steadily going up in value even in these turbulent economic conditions.

 But is that the point of a toy?